 An acquisition may involve an element of deferred consideration, the amount of which can only be determined at a later date on the basis of the post-acquisition performance of the business.
-The right to receive an unknown future amount is regarded as an asset that must be valued for Danish tax purposes where either the duration of the payments or the actual amount paid each year are uncertain at the time of transfer.
+The right to receive an unknown future amount is regarded as an asset that must be valued for Danish tax purposes where either the duration of the payments or the actual amount paid each year is uncertain at the time of transfer.
 The transferring parties are then obliged to calculate a capitalized value of the expected future payments at the time of the transfer.
-The capitalized values serve as a basis for the calculation of a preliminary taxable capital gain.
+The capitalized values serve as a basis for calculating a preliminary taxable capital gain.
 The capital gains tax is due at the time of the transfer as in normal taxable transfers.

 A recipient of a deferred settlement of the consideration for goodwill and other intangible assets can apply for a tax reprieve until actual payments are received.